yyumna/climatechange_ai/ICLR2020_workshop.md

 **Q:** How can I keep up to date on this kind of stuff?
 **A:** Sign up for our mailing list! <https://www.climatechange.ai/mailing_list.html>

-**Q:** How do I participate in the workshop?
-**A:** Sessions will take place via a combination of livestream and Zoom.
-Please check back here for more details (coming soon)!

 **Q:** Do I need to register to participate in the workshop?
 **A:** Portions of the workshop will be available for free, without registration.
 In particular, you will be able to view a livestream of talks on April 26 (invited talks, panels, and spotlight talks), and participate via Zoom in the additional events from April 27-30.
 However, some aspects of the program will only be available to those who register (see next question).

 **Q:** What is the benefit of registering for the workshop?
-**A:** The main ICLR conference (through which this workshop is hosted) will be providing chat platforms and an interactive virtual conference website; we will be using these platforms to field questions for speakers throughout the workshop (April 26-30), to make workshop content available for asynchronous viewing, and to help workshop participants meet and engage with each other.
-These platforms, as well as the poster sessions on April 26, will only be available to registered participants.
+**A:** The main ICLR conference (through which this workshop is hosted) is providing a chat platform, which we will be using to field questions for speakers throughout the workshop (April 26-30) and to help workshop participants meet and engage with each other.
+This platform, as well as the poster sessions on April 26, will only be available to registered participants.
 In addition, registration will give you access to all content from the main ICLR conference and other workshops; see the <a href="https://iclr.cc/" target="_blank">ICLR website</a> for more details.

 **Q:** What is the cost of registration?
 **A:** Registration costs 50 USD for students, and 100 USD for non-students.
 Registration is through ICLR at <a href="https://iclr.cc/Register/view-registration" target="_blank">https://iclr.cc/Register/view-registration</a>.

 **Q:** When does registration close?
 **A:** As of now, registration will remain open for the duration of the workshop, so you can register at any time.
 Registration is through ICLR at <a href="https://iclr.cc/Register/view-registration" target="_blank">https://iclr.cc/Register/view-registration</a>.

-**Q:** Will recordings be made available after the workshop?
-**A:** Yes, recordings of all talks will be made available after the workshop.
+**Q:** I have registered, but still can’t access the chat or poster session.
+What should I do?
+**A:** Please contact the primary ICLR support team at <a href="">this link</a> to get access to the chat.
+Passwords for the Zoom rooms associated with the poster sesson are available to registered participants at the workshop page on the <a href="https://iclr.cc/virtual/workshops_7.html" target="_blank">ICLR website</a>.

+**Q:** How do I set up Zoom?
+**A:** If you do not already have Zoom installed, download the Zoom Client for Meetings at <a href="https://zoom.us/download" target="_blank">https://zoom.us/download</a>.
+After downloading Zoom you can simply enter the meeting ID or click on the link associated with the room that you want to enter.

+**Q:** How do I set up Rocket.Chat?
+**A:** You will be sent an invitation to https://iclr.rocket.chat/ upon registration.
+If you have difficulty setting this up, please contact the primary ICLR support team, at <a href="https://iclr.cc/virtual/about.html#tab-help" target="_blank">this link</a>.

+**Q:** I have a question that isn't answered here.
+What should I do?
+**A:** Get in touch at <climatechangeai.iclr2020@gmail.com>, or message @climatechangeai in the <a href="https://iclr.rocket.chat/" target="_blank">chat</a>.